-Quarries and Borrow Areas: The excavation of quarries and borrow pits used for obtaining aggregate materials and soil for road construction can cause direct, and indirect long-term major adverse impacts on the environment.
+' obtaining aggregate materials and soil for road construction can cause direct, and indirect long-term major adverse impacts on the environment.
 While the loss of productive soil is the most direct negative impact from borrow areas, other significant indirect negative impacts can also occur.
 Since most of the construction materials would be available from existing quarries nearby, relatively few new borrow areas may be required.
 One of the long-term residual adverse impacts of borrow pits not reclaimed, is the spread of mosquitos.
 Mosquitoes breeding and multiplying in stagnant water that collects in these pits can affect human health in villages in close vicinity.

-Generation of Debris: The major source of debris generation is dismantling of existing cross drainage structures, scarifying of bitumen from carriageway and removal of existing road for upgradation.
+Generation of Debris: The major source of debris generation is dismantling of existing cross drainage structures, scarifying of bitumen from carriageway and removal of existing road for improvement and up-gradation.